aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/conditionalformattingicon/_index.md

 ```

-Gets and sets the icon's index in the icon set.
+the icon's index in the icon set.

 **Returns:**
 int